Empowering Futures: The Victor Jung Family FoundationTransforming Lives, One Child at a Time

 Sandy Hook Promise

-Sandy Hook Promise is a national non-profit organization founded and led by several family members whose loved ones were killed at Sandy Hook Elementary School on December 14, 2012.
+Several family members whose loved ones perished at Sandy Hook Elementary School on December 14, 2012, founded and are in charge of the national non-profit organization known as Sandy Hook Promise.
 The intent of the organization is to honor all victims of gun violence by turning this tragedy into a moment of transformation by providing programs and practices that protect children and prevent the senseless, tragic loss of life.
 If you are interested in learning more about Sandy Hook Promise, please check out their official website.

 Hour Children was named to acknowledge the important hours that shape the life of a child with an incarcerated mother – the hour of their mother’s arrest, the hour of their visit, and the hour of her release.
 The organization was founded more than 25 years ago, and has continued to work hard towards ending the cycle of intergenerational incarceration since its inception.